Visit the institution website for COVID‑19 updates

 Months of entry

-Taught jointly by UCL’s Space and Climate Physics and UCL’s Electronic and Electrical Engineering Departments by expert researchers and engineers in the field, this MSc programme aims to provide a broad understanding of the basic principles of space technology and satellite communications together with specialised training in research methods and transferable skills, directly applicable to a career in the public and private space sectors.
+Taught jointly by UCL Space and Climate Physics and UCL Electronic and Electrical Engineering, this MSc programme aims to provide a broad understanding of the basic principles of space technology and satellite communications together with specialised training in research methods and transferable skills, directly applicable to a career in the public and private space sectors.

 It offers a unique environment at the forefront of space science research, where scientists and research students work alongside top engineers building and testing instruments for space as well as studying the data from these and other spaceborne and ground-based instruments.

 The close contact that the laboratory enjoys with space agencies such as ESA and NASA and with industrial research teams encourages the development of transferable skills which enhance job prospects in industrial and research centres in the public and private space sectors.

 Please see UCL website for full information about fees and costs for this programme.

 - Campus-based learningis available for this qualification

 The programme is delivered through a combination of lectures, coursework problem tasks, team-based coursework exercises, presentations and tutorials.
 Student performance is assessed through unseen written examinations, coursework, and the individual and group projects.